-Required the Department of Social Services (DSS) to establish a three-year work support pilot project in consenting counties to alleviate housing instability for the California Work Opportunity and Responsibility to Kids (CalWORKs) families.
+As introduced, required the Department of Social Services to establish a three-year work support pilot project in consenting counties to alleviate housing instability for the California Work Opportunity and Responsibility to Kids (CalWORKs) families.
+Later amended to unrelated subject.